puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 ## Installing Modules

 The `puppet module install` action will install a module and all of its dependencies.
-By default, it installs into the first directory in Puppet's [modulepath][].
+By default, it installs into the first directory in Puppet's [modulepath][], which defaults to `$codedir/environments/production/modules`.
+(See also: [more about the modulepath][modulepath] and [how to find the codedir][codedir].)

+* Use the `--target-dir` option to specify a different directory for installation.
+Relatedly:
+    * Use the `--environment` option to install into a different [environment][].
+    * Use the `--modulepath` option to manually specify a different modulepath, which will be used to calculate dependencies and choose a default value for `--target-dir`.
-* Use the `--version` option to specify a version.
+* Use the `--version` option to specify a version of the module.
 You can use an exact version or a requirement string like `>=1.0.3`.
 * Use the `--force` option to forcibly install a module or re-install an existing module. (**Note:** Does not install dependencies.)
-* Use the `--environment` option to install into a different environment.
-* Use the `--modulepath` option to manually specify which directory to install into. (**Note:** To avoid duplicating modules installed as dependencies, you may need to specify the modulepath as a list of directories; see [the documentation for setting the modulepath][modulepath] for details.)
 * Use the `--ignore-dependencies` option to skip installing any modules required by this module.
 * Use the `--debug` option to see additional information about what the Puppet module tool is doing.

-> **A note about installing**
+> **Note: Invalid Version Warnings**
 >
-> As of Puppet 3.6, if any module in your `modules` directory (`/etc/puppetlabs/code/modules` in Puppet 4) has incorrect versioning (anything other than major.minor.patch), attempting to install a module will result in this warning:
+> If any installed module has an invalid number (anything other than major.minor.patch), Puppet will issue the following warning whenever you install a module:
 >
 > `Warning: module (/Users/youtheuser/.puppet/modules/module) has an invalid version number (0.1).
 The version has been set to 0.0.0.
 If you are the maintainer for this module, please update the metadata.json with a valid Semantic Version (http://semver.org).`
 >
 > Despite the warning, Puppet still downloads your module and does not permanently change the offending module's metadata.
-The versioning information has only been changed in memory during the run of the program.
+The version is only changed in memory during the run of the program, in order to calculate dependencies for the modules you're installing.

 ### Installing From the Puppet Forge